 The Bachelor of Science in Natural Sciences meets the needs of two audiences:

-- Students who want to become high school or junior high/middle school science teachers.
+- Students who wish to become high school or junior high/middle school science teachers.

-- Students who want a broad exposure to mathematics and the physical sciences, rather than specialization in one discipline.
+- Students who seek a broad exposure to mathematics and the physical sciences, rather than specialization in one discipline.

 Students will demonstrate: